siglens/siglens-docs/docs/log-ingestion/filebeat.md

 # Filebeat

-_Ingesting logs into Siglens using Filebeat_
+_Ingesting logs into SigLens using Filebeat_

 ### 1. Install Filebeat